materialdoc/materialdoc-web/docs/components/buttons.md

 ### Compatibility issues

+!!! note
-!>  To change `Button` color of pressed state you can use `colorControlHighlight` theme attribute, however it will only affect Lollipop version.
+    To change `Button` color of pressed state you can use `colorControlHighlight` theme attribute, however it will only affect Lollipop version.

+!!! note
-!>  Android `elevation` attribute is only available on Lollipop devices therefore you will not see shadow around `Button` on pre Lollipop devices.
+    Android `elevation` attribute is only available on Lollipop devices therefore you will not see shadow around `Button` on pre Lollipop devices.

 ## Flat Button

 ![](../images/flat-button-intro-v2.png)

-?> From google material design [documentation](https://material.io/guidelines/components/buttons.html#buttons-flat-buttons).
+!!! note "From google material design [documentation](https://material.io/guidelines/components/buttons.html#buttons-flat-buttons).
-<br><br>A button made of ink that displays ink reactions on press but does not lift.
+    A button made of ink that displays ink reactions on press but does not lift.

 ### How to add?